American Alligator Skull Replica

 Description

-It is distinguished from the sympatric American crocodile by its broader snout, with overlapping jaws and darker coloration, and is less tolerant of saltwater but more tolerant of cooler climates.
+The American alligator inhabits freshwater wetlands.
+These include marshes and cypress swamps from Tamaulipas in Mexico to North Carolina.
+It is distinguished from the sympatric American crocodile by its broader snout.
+Furthermore, it has overlapping jaws and darker coloration.
+While it is less tolerant of saltwater, it is more tolerant of cooler climates.

-American Alligator or Alligator mississippiensis are apex predators and consume fish, amphibians, reptiles, birds, and mammals.
-Hatchlings feed mostly on invertebrates.
+American Alligators are apex predators.
+Therefore, they consume fish, amphibians, reptiles, birds, and mammals.
+In contrast, hatchlings feed mostly on invertebrates.

-They play an important role as ecosystem engineers in wetland ecosystems through the creation of alligator holes, which provide both wet and dry habitats for other organisms.
+They play an important role as ecosystem engineers in wetland ecosystems.
+For instance, they create “alligator holes.”
+These provide both wet and dry habitats for other organisms.

-Eggs are laid in a nest of vegetation, sticks, leaves, and mud in a sheltered spot in or near the water.
-Young are born with yellow bands around their bodies and are protected by their mother for up to one year.
+Throughout the year, American alligators bellow to declare territory and locate suitable mates.
+Specifically, males use infrasound to attract females.
+Mothers lay eggs in a nest of vegetation, sticks, leaves, and mud.
+These nests are usually in a sheltered spot near the water.
+Young gators are born with yellow bands around their bodies.
+Consequently, their mother protects them for up to one year.

 Scientific classification: